 For most athletes, this fluctuation in fluid retention is not going to affect their sport or performance.
 However, in weight-making sports, knowing where you are in your cycle and how much your weight typically fluctuates by at different stages can be incredibly helpful.
 Saving some athletes a nasty surprise on weigh-in week with a spike in body weight from additional fluid retention.

 The above-mentioned review also made a good point regarding water loading as part of an acute weight cut when fluid retention is present due to the menstrual cycle.
-In that female athletes may be at a greater risk of hyponatremia (when blood sodium levels get too low) if they undertake water loading, with estrogen-related water retention and low or reduced-sodium intakes.
+Female athletes may be at a greater risk of hyponatremia (blood sodium levels getting too low) if they undertake water loading, with estrogen-related water retention and low or reduced-sodium intakes.
 There is no evidence to suggest there is a greater risk in this situation but it is an interesting concept given the danger of hyponatremia.

 Lastly, there are differences in thermoregulation and sweating capacity between males and females.
 High progesterone levels during the luteal phase generally increase the core temperature by 0.3-0.7 degrees celsius in comparison to the follicular phase.
 Paired with the reduction in sweating capacity that we see in women generally, this may mean that women in this phase of their cycle may need to also be more conscious of hyperthermia risk when using active or passive sweating methods.
 This could include things like saunas and hot baths.